Lily-Le/IndoorRelocation/README.md

 output path: SuperPoint/SuperPointDATA/EXPER_DIR

-[MS-COCO 2014](http://cocodataset.org/#download) and [HPatches](http://icvl.ee.ic.ac.uk/vbalnt/hpatches/hpatches-sequences-release.tar.gz) should be downloaded into `$DATA_DIR`.
+[MS-COCO 2014](http://cocodataset.org/#download) and [HPatches](http://icvl.ee.ic.ac.uk/vbalnt/hpatches/hpatches-sequences-release.tar.gz) should be downloaded into `SuperPoint/SuperPointDATA/DATA_DIR`.
 The Synthetic Shapes dataset will also be generated there.
 The folder structure should look like:
 ```
 $DATA_DIR
 |-- COCO